onecompiler/tutorials/c/functions/functions.md

-Functions is a sub-routine which contains set of statements.
+Function is a sub-routine which contains set of statements.
 Usually functions are written when multiple calls are required to same set of statements which increases re-usuability and modularity.

 Two types of functions are present in C

 1. Library Functions

   Library functions are the in-built functions which are declared in header files like printf(),scanf(),puts(),gets() etc.,

 2. User defined functions

   User defined functions are the ones which are written by the programmer based on the requirement.

 ## How to declare a Function